How Retrieval Practice Helps Long-Term Maths Skills: How I Wish I’d Taught Maths (6)

 Teachers and leaders are at risk at being fooled by current performance and thinking that change in the long-term memory (a.k.a learning) has taken place.

-This is fine as a first step, but unless teachers also have strategies that enable learners to move beyond performance, little might actually be retained longer-term.
+This is fine as a first step, but unless teachers also have proven, quality first teaching strategies that enable learners to move beyond performance, little might actually be retained longer-term.

 Strange as it may seem, there is very robust evidence from cognitive science that when we try to remember something, that specific memory gets stronger.

-It is quite simply giving children tasks where they have to try and retrieve an answer from their long-term memory.
+It is quite simply giving children a task (or retrieval activity) where they have to try and retrieve an answer from their long-term memory.
 Each time pupils try and do this, that memory will become a bit stronger and a bit easier to find next time.

 As Bjork (1975) puts it:

 For retrieval practice to work, there has to be an element of struggle; it has to be at the very least, a bit hard to remember.
 There is no point in doing retrieval practice in the same lesson in which you have just taught something.

 Instead, we need to give children low stakes quizzes where they have to try to answer questions from topics learnt a few weeks ago that the teacher has not revised with them first.

 This can feel mean.

 Usually, as teachers we would go over something we had not done for a while before retesting it.
-This why the way in which you do retrieval practice is really important and why it should be low stakes.
+This is why the way in which you do retrieval practice is really important and why it should be low stakes.